danboyle8637/fww/src/content/Strong/StrongKBClinic.md

 id: strong_kb_clinic
 ---

-This is an in-depth breakdown of every fundamental kettlebell exercise like the:
+**This is an in-depth breakdown of every fundamental kettlebell exercise like the**:

 - Kettlebell deadlift
 - Swing and its variations